 An elite army that consists of few units, a single battle will see you control only a handful of units, tailored to breaking enemy ranks through brute force.
 But most novel is the ‘tide’ mechanic, which sees the Idoneth Deepkin’s combat ability change with the shifting oceans.
 One stage of the tide will provide cover to your units, while another lets them fight first in the combat phase, regardless of the usual activation order.

 High aelves with amazing headwear.
 The Lumineth Realm-Lords combine the weaponry of a typical medieval army with powerful elemental magic.
-Cavalry lancers pierce enemy ranks, archers fill the sky with volleys of missiles, and pikemen form a tight defensive line, all while a colossal armoured spirit – half mountain, half cow (yes, as in the bovine and endearingly nicknamed Battle Cattle) – swings a magical hammer the size of duardin skyship [I’ve told you a million times, do not exaggerate! – Ed.]
+Cavalry lancers pierce enemy ranks, archers fill the sky with volleys of missiles, and pikemen form a tight defensive line, all while a colossal armoured spirit – half mountain, half cow (yes, as in the bovine, and endearingly nicknamed Battle Cattle) – swings a magical hammer the size of duardin skyship.
 Decked in gleaming white armour from head to toe, they’re staunch defenders of Order and will quell any corruption that crosses their path.

 The Lumineth Realm-Lords are a real tactician’s army on the tabletop.
 Position your units resourcefully to weather your enemy’s charge and return a punishing missile attack.
 But they’re also powerfully magical.
 Every unit of your army, down to the humble archer, is magically attuned, capable of collectively dispelling enemy casts and boosting their strength to pierce armour.